A huge thank you to, YOU NEED A BUDGET, for sponsoring today’s post.

 - Age your money (HONEY!) –YNAB sets you up so that you are able to literally budget out so well that you are spending money that is leftover from last month’s budget on this month’s bills.
 Eventually, you will get to a point where you can put an entire paycheck into your savings fund because you’ll have more than one month all budgeted out.

-Now let’s talk about budgeting as a couple
+Now let’s talk about budgeting with YNAB as a couple

 When you’re married, budgeting only works if both partners are on the same page.
 The initial process of combining your incomes and deciding how much money you’ll need for each aspect of your budget can be overwhelming, but YNAB makes it SO EASY.
 There are three ways to budget with YNAB as a couple: